trevorregister/showmeware/README.md

 Quickly create a google calendar event to correspond with a specific entry.
 Use this feature to set doctor's appointments or track the timeline of symptoms in a visual way.

 ![calendar (1)](https://github.com/user-attachments/assets/13641229-8de5-4e93-9b2a-09005653349c)

+## Tools
+Built with Vue3, Typescript, Supabase, and Konva.